toaderflorin/florintoader/_drafts/2017-08-30-gauge-symmetries.markdown

 But there's also a slew of other very interesting symmetries. *T Symmetry* or *time reversal symmetry*, for example, says that if we flip the direction of the arrow of time, we get the same laws, which is really interesting because time seems to be flowing forward, we seem to be getting irreversibly old etc. (but this is for another article). *C Symmetry* or *charge conjugation* tells us that if we flip the sign of the charge of something around, it doesn't make any difference.
 Indeed, if our world would be made out of anti-particles instead of particles, we wouldn't notice any difference — keep in mind that the electro-weak interaction violates C symmetry, but that's a more advanced topic. *P Symmetry*, *parity*  or mirror symmetry is the property of a system that says it's laws don't change if we flip the sign of a spatial coordinate.
 Weak interactions also violate this symmetry.

-You can also combine these symmetries — for example CP symmetry refers to *both* C symmetry and parity in conjunction, which means that reversing that charge of the particles and mirroring the system spatially should give us the same thing.
+You can also combine these symmetries — for example CP symmetry refers to *both* C symmetry and parity in conjunction, which means that reversing that charge of the particles and mirroring the system spatially should give us a system indistinguishable from the original.
 This was introduced because the weak interaction violated both C and P symmetries, but it turns out that it also [violates CP symmetry](https://en.wikipedia.org/wiki/CP_violation).
 What is needed to describe the weak force is [CPT symmetry](https://en.wikipedia.org/wiki/CPT_symmetryx): you get this by also adding T symmetry to the mix.

 So how do we know which interactions obey what symmetries and which not, if everything is so random in quantum mechanics?
 The same way we would find out if a coin is biased or not.
 But instead of tossing the coin a gazzilion time and counting the results, we smash things at high speeds a gazzilion times, we sift through the debris and we plot the results on curves and see what comes out.

 ![image-title-here](/images/correlationp.png){:class="img-responsive"}

+So far so good.

-Now the million dollar question is *if the universe started from a single symmetric point, where does all this variance and uninformity we see in the world around us come from?*
+Now the million dollar question is *if the universe started from a single symmetric point, and the laws are so symmetric, where does all this variance and uninformity we see in the world around us come from?*

 Stay tuned.